What’s a construction daily report?

 Every company wants to save money, without cutting any corners.
 Your daily reports provide valuable data about money spent on materials, employees, and more.

 Data from your reports can help you to discover patterns and trends.
 It can help to understand when and why a job is being delayed.
 By analyzing this information, you can discover patterns in spending, and where budgets can be restructured to save both time and money.

 Digitizing your daily reports through mobile apps can help to ensure that you’re collecting the right information and the data is easily accessible in the form of analytics that provides useful insights for your operations team.

-Daily reports detail everything that happens on a job site and they can help you see what you’re doing well and what can be improved.
+Daily logs detail everything that happens on a job site and they can help you see what you’re doing well and what can be improved.

 Digitizing this information and making it more accessible will enable your team to find better, faster, and even safer ways to complete your projects.